Ambasamudram Ambani

 Ambasamudram Ambani is a 2010 Indian Tamil-language comedy drama film written and directed by Ramnath.
 P. It was produced by actor Karunas, Singapore R. Saravana and A. John Peter.
 The film stars Karunas, Navneet Kaur, Ambani Shankar, and Kota Srinivasa Rao alongside an ensemble supporting cast including Cochin Haneefa, Sriranjani, Livingston, Delhi Ganesh, and R. Sundarrajan.
-Karunas had also composed the songs, while Sabesh–Murali composed the background score and lyrics written by "Kaviperarasu" Vairamuthu.
+Karunas had also composed the songs, while Sabesh–Murali composed the background score and lyrics were written by "Kaviperarasu" Vairamuthu.
 Cinematography was handled by P. Pulidevan and editing by V. T. Vijayan.
-The film released on 7 February 2010 and become a decent hit.
+The film released on 2 July 2010 and become a decent hit.

 Plot

 Dhandapani, coming from a poor background, nurtures his ambition to become an owner of businesses like Reliance, Vasanth & Co, Saravana Stores, etc. He meets Nandhini, who falls in love with him because of his steadfast ambition.
 Dhandapani is not in a position to accept owing to his goals.
 Thereafter, he gives all his hard-earned money to Annachi to own a shop in his newly constructed complex.
 Before the construction is over, Annachi dies.
 Annachi's son Kishore does not believe that Dhandapani could have given money to his father and forcibly chases away Dhandapani, while he is also later betrayed by Karthi.
 Later, he learns that Dhandapani paid 35 lakhs for the shop from the registrar.
 Finally, Dhandapani succeeds in getting a new shop and setting up his supermarket.